 of yore.
 It is suited for running adventures but could certainly accompany walkers and hikers too.

 With so many favorable reviews about its lightweight airy nature, it is surprising to discover the Mirage Pak is comprised of polyester and nylon, which are fabrics that don't lend themselves to being very breathable.
 There were no reports of feeling sweaty or chafed from the elastic of the belt.
 As for the pouch, a few reviewers claim that the fabric and its vibrant colors are not waterproof leading to possibly wet items and a little color running initially.
-The interior is soft brushed fabric that may tend to hold in moisture but the overall material (belt and pouch) seems to capture what they seek in a light carryall leaving them feeling like they are unencumbered.
+The interior is a soft brushed fabric that may tend to hold in moisture but the overall material (belt and pouch) seems to capture what they seek in a light carryall leaving them feeling like they are unencumbered.
 Density of the pouch came into play in a handful of reviews pointing out the material seemed to obstruct the wireless signal preventing headphones

 from on-the-go music